fullstackstories/hack-a-startup/README.md

 (see spanish version below)

-Repository containing the web-app developed during the event [hack-a-startup (link in spanish)](https://cftic.centrosdeformacion.empleo.madrid.org/proyectos/planes-nacionales-sepe/concurso-de-programacion) that took place at the CFTIC in Getafe (Madrid).
+Repository containing the web-app developed during the event [hack-a-startup](https://fullstackstories.github.io/2019/07/07/hack-a-startup.html) that took place at the CFTIC in Getafe (Madrid).

 It's a proof of concept of a responsive web application to control irrigation system of a farm.